foss-for-synopsys-dwc-arc-processors/documentation/docs/index.md

-# Welcome to embARC Documentation Site
+# Welcome to embARC documentation site

 This is the main documentation site for Free and Open Source Software (FOSS) related to Synopsys DesignWare ARC Classic Processors.
 It contains documentation on